Utah Wilderness

 The Experience

 Because we’re venturing into true wilderness, there’s no strict itinerary, the desert will decide.
 Weather, light, and safety will guide our path.
-We might spend a day photographing within a labyrinth of sandstone canyons, then move on to a ridge overlooking endless waves of painted hills.
-Every location has been handpicked by Seth and Hunter after years of exploration and discovery in their home state of Utah.
+We might spend a day photographing within a labyrinth of sandstone canyons, then move on to a ridge overlooking endless waves of desert badlands.
+Every location has been handpicked after years of exploration and discovery.

 Expect dust, laughter, early mornings, and moments of awe that remind you why you fell in love with photography in the first place.